emritcey/recipe-box/README.md

 **Recipe Box Project**

-Lil Mikey Mulderink, Emma Ritcey, Michelle Purple Squirrel Salgado, Lynn Comstock
+Lil Mikey Mulderink, Emma Ritcey, Michelle Purple Squirrel Salgado, Lynn Comstock, Melissa McLean

 This is a practice application to learn more about React, Node, Java, and AWS.